Insights to help ignite the power of your people

 State income tax withholding

-State income tax withholding follows a few different rules.
-First, payroll is primarily based on the rules of the state where the work is performed.
+State income tax withholding follows a few different rules: First, payroll is primarily based on the rules of the state where the work is performed.
 If an employee lives out of state but comes to work in person, payroll withholding generally follows the rules of where your business is located.

 If there is no reciprocity agreement, then your payroll may need to withhold taxes for both the employee's worked-in and residence state.
-Check with your state's tax or revenue department for specifics, and to verify whether a reciprocity agreement exists.
+Check with your state's tax or revenue department for specifics and to verify whether a reciprocity agreement exists.

-Income tax rules for working out of state
+Income tax rules for out-of-state employee taxes

-Ask remote employees to track where exactly they are doing their work.
-If they're taking extended trips to other parts of the country, they could cross these thresholds without knowing.
-Your payroll would need to adjust, or it would run into compliance issues.
 For example, if you don't realize that you're supposed to file and submit payroll taxes for an employee living in New York, the state could charge a failure to file penalty of 5% per month on the unpaid taxes, up to an additional 25%.

-Evolving laws for remote workers
+Classification considerations for remote workers

 Employer tax responsibilities

 Until the federal government standardizes payroll rules, employees will be responsible for handling the various regional requirements around out-of-state payroll withholding.
-This includes watching out for the possible "nexus" impact on their business.

 For more support with these objectives, consider speaking with a legal and payroll expert who is familiar with the latest state laws.
 They can help keep your business compliant with critical requirements as you continue to manage the new environment of remote work.